How do I adjust my professional spay gun?

-Hereafter are the main guidelines to help you solve most commun issues and produce even coverage and quality finish with your paint spray gun model.
+Hereafter are the main guidelines and things to know for a quick and easy adjustment of your spray gun to help you solve most common issues and produce even coverage and quality finish with minimum overspray with your paint spray gun model (true also for any diy applications).

-- Sraying fineness: It is realized by the central air.
-The air is adjusted by means of the air regulator mounted upstream of the gun on the network and more finely by means of the knob at the bottom of the gun handle of some manual guns
+- Spraying fineness: It is realized by the central air.
+The air is adjusted by means of the air regulator mounted upstream of the gun on the network and more finely by the knob at the bottom of the gun handle of some manual guns

 - Fan width: Can be adjusted by using the knurled knob.
-It controls the air going to the horns on the aircap.
+It will control spray width by regulating the air going to the horns on the aircap .
 In this way, the air is controlled through the fanned air outlets and allows the fan to change from flat (wide open) to round (closed).

 When mounting the aircap on the gun, hold it vertically in order to correctly adjust the aircap before screwing the aircap ring.
 Keep your distance consistent to the part when spraying.

-For complex part shapes and hollow parts, aim the spray gun directly into the corner, spraying each of the adjacent walls that form the corner evenly and in one pass.
+For complex part shapes and hollow parts, aim the spray gun to apply directly into the corner, spraying each of the adjacent walls that form the corner evenly and in one pass.

 Read our tips for spraying successfully: